ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ###### jobs

-A crucial part of AWS Iot is the job section.
+A crucial part of AWS IoT is the job section.
 We can create a job by using the AWS CLI like this:

 <code class="nohighlight hljs">aws iot update-job  \
   --job-id 010  \